anuraktrajmathur/vehicle_modelling/README.md

 ---

-### 🔸 Linear Tire Model
+### 🔸 Linear Tyre Model

-The linear model assumes tire lateral force is directly proportional to slip angle:
+The linear model assumes tyre lateral force is directly proportional to slip angle:
 **Fᵧ = Cₐ × α**

 Where: